Uniformly hot nightside temperatures on short-period gas giants

+Various theories have suggested that reradiation \cite{Showman2002}, advection, wave propagation \cite{Komacek2016}, molecular dissocation \cite{Bell2018}, coriolis forces, and magnetic drag could all play a role in atmospheric circulation on hot Jupiters.
+Models predict that the amount of day-night heat recirculation depends sensitively on planetary properties and the amount of stellar irradiation each planet receives, which vary between individual hot Jupiters \cite{Komacek2017,Komacek2018,ZhangShowman2017}.

-We attempt to fit the nightside temperatures using two climate models.
-We show the qualitative behaviour of each as plots in the Methods section.
-The first model is a semi-analytic energy balance model incorporating atmospheric radiation and advection \citep{Cowan2011a}.
-There is a degeneracy between the radiative and advective timescales in the model.
-We therefore fit for the product of wind velocity and P/g, where the latter quantity is the mass per unit area of the active layer of the atmosphere, that is the layer that responds to instellation.\footnote{To good approximation P/g is proportional to the optical opacity of the atmosphere.} The model was updated recently to include the effects of hydrogen dissociation and recombination, which can significantly increase heat transport in ultra-hot Jupiters \citep{Bell2018}.
+We fit the nightside temperatures using two models of atmospheric heat transport.
+The qualitative behaviour of each model is shown in Supplementary Figures 5 and 6.
+The first model is a semi-analytic energy balance model incorporating atmospheric radiation and advection \cite{Cowan2011a}, and predicts nightside temperatures given the planetary and stellar properties.
+We fit for two parameters: a common wind velocity, and P/g, where the latter quantity is the mass per unit area of the active layer of the atmosphere, that is, the layer that responds to instellation.
+The model was updated recently to include the effects of hydrogen dissociation and recombination, by solving the Saha equation to determine the amount of hydrogen dissociated at a given atmospheric temperature and the resulting heat sinks/sources \cite{Bell2018}.
+Hydrogen dissociation and recombination is predicted to significantly increase heat transport in ultra-hot Jupiters \cite{Bell2018,Komacek2018}.

-The second model is an analytic, dynamical model incorporating radiation, advection, frictional drag, and gravity waves \citep{Komacek2016}.
-This model was shown to qualitatively match predictions of day-night temperature contrast from general circulation models.
-Notably, the model predicts the wind velocity for each planet.
-The model was recently updated to include the effects of hydrogen dissociation \citep{Komacek2018}.
-We fit for a universal P/g.
+The second model is an analytic, dynamical model incorporating radiation, advection, magnetic drag, coriolis forces, and gravity waves \cite{Komacek2016}.
+This model predicts---rather than prescribes---the wind velocities for each hot Jupiter, and was shown to qualitatively match predictions of day-night temperature contrast from general circulation models.
+The model was recently updated to include the effects of hydrogen dissociation, albeit in a greatly simplified form \cite{Komacek2018}.
+As the magnetic field strengths of hot Jupiters are unknown to orders of magnitude \cite{Yadav2017}, we chose to neglect magnetic drag, but note that magnetic drag can potentially depress day-night heat transport for planets with very strong magnetic fields ($\sim 100$ G).
+We fit for a universal P/g, hence this model has only one fit parameter.